 A-BOOK AND B-BOOK BROKERS It’s not like there’s a secret fraternity of A-Book brokers that walk around in white suits releasing doves into the wild and saving homeless traders from the street.
 Imagine you want to buy some USDJPY, your broker places the order with the bank, the bank then digs into their vault and fills your order.

 This A-Book transaction is what most people understand as the role of a traditional broker.
 When placing a trade on the brokers B-Book, they fill your trade internally.
 Instead of passing your trade along to the banks, they’ll fill you from their balance sheet.
-I’ve even been told the regulators actually encourage the practice because it results in clients trades executing at a better price (due to the order being filled instantly).
+I’ve even been told the regulators actually encourage the practice because it results in clients trades executing at a better price (due to the order being filled instantly). – A-Book and B-Book Brokers.

 “How can this possibly be legal?!”
+A-Book and B-Book Brokers.

 I know I know… I was as shocked as you when I first learned how the inner workings of the brokerage industry operate.
 They have the OPTION to fill the trades internally (B-Book) or pass them through to the market (A-Book).